Megislava/Alaskan-Obsidian/CyberSec/Theory/Linux/Linux Command Line.md

 		- Netid - socket type and transport protocol
 		- State - connected/unconnected (depends on protocol)
 		- Recv-Q - amount of data queued up for being processed having been received
-		- Send-Q - amount of data queued up for being sent to another host
+		- Send-Q – amountof data queued up for being sent to another host
 		- Local Address - address and port of the local host's portion of the connection
 		- Peer Address - address and port of the remote host's portion of the connection
 	- `-s` - displayes mostly types of sockets, statistics